uwspstar/Side-Projects/Web-Basic/readme.md

 - Among the two most common transport protocols on the Internet, ```TCP is reliable``` and ```UDP isn't```.
 HTTP therefore ```relies on the TCP standard```, which is connection-based.

 ### HTTP flow
+- Open a TCP connection
+- Send an HTTP message
+- Read the response sent by the server
+- Close or reuse the connection for further requests

+### HTTP messages
+- There are two types of HTTP messages, ```requests``` and ```responses```, each with its own format.

 ### Storage Inspector
 - https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector